 Caregiver Temporary Support Services

-For providers of overnight Caregiver Temporary Support Services (CTSS), the PA start date will be the morning after the first night of service, and the prior authorization end date will be the morning after the last night of service.
+For providers of overnight Caregiver Temporary Support Services (CTSS), the PA start date will be the morning after the first night of service, and the PA end date will be the morning after the last night of service.
 Providers may bill for the service after the service has been delivered.

-In-home, ADHC, and center based caregiver temporary support (not overnight) requires post authorization by way of EVV.
+In-home, ADHC, and center based caregiver temporary support (not overnight) requires post authorization through EVV.

 Monitored In-Home Caregiving